-Jimmie Davis State Park in Chatham, Louisiana is the place to visit for RV vacations.
+Jimmie Davis State Park in the small town of Chatham, Louisiana is the place to visit for RV vacations.
 The park, nestled in a wooded pine forest that overlooks Caney Creek Reservoir, offers both beautiful sceneries combined with adventure and recreation.

-Jimmie Davis State Park, named for the “You are My Sunshine” singer and one of Louisiana’s most loved governors, is a favorite place for water recreation.
-The park, located on a peninsula on the Caney Creek Reservoir, draws visitors from near and far because of the numerous explorable inlets and water-front views through the park.
-The lake, enjoyable from the surface, is also a must-visit for anglers because what lies underneath the surface of the water.
-As of 2016, the most massive redear sunfish and the fattest largemouth bass ever caught in the state of Louisiana were caught on the reservoir.
+Jimmie Davis State Park, named for the “You Are My Sunshine” singer and one of Louisiana’s most loved governors, is a favorite place for aquatic recreation.
+Located on a peninsula on the Caney Creek Reservoir, draws visitors from near and far because of the numerous explorable inlets and water-front views through the park.
+The lake, enjoyable from the surface, is also a must-visit for anglers because of what lies underneath the surface of the water.
+As of 2016, the most massive red ear sunfish and the fattest largemouth bass ever caught in the state of Louisiana were caught in the reservoir.

+Much of your traveling will likely be rural roads and can be dark, narrow, and winding.
+It is best to take your time and stay alert while driving.
+Take breaks at least every two hours or so, if you are the only one driving.
+Otherwise, you can switch drivers every so often.
 Before entering the park, all visitors must stop at the entrance station and pay the daily park fee.
 Louisiana State Parks collects a fee from all visitors over the age of three and under the age of 62.
-This fee is a separate cost from camping and other recreational fees.

 Jimmie Davis State Park, a year-round facility, operates within the posted park hours.
 Hours of operation vary, so check with the park for the most up to date information.
 Gates close at night, so visitors need to be aware of these times to avoid any problems getting in and out of the campground.

-The Jimmie Davis State Park campground is a year-round, pet-friendly facility.
-Each site is equipped with a fire ring, table, and tent pad.
-The paved, back in spaces vary in length from 42 to 76 feet.
-Each site has water and electricity hookups.
-Depending on the space, power ranges from 20 to 50 amps.
-Select locations offer campers a view of the lake.
+The campground at Jimmie Davis State Park is a year-round, pet-friendly facility with 73 campsites.
+Each campsite has its own campfire ring, picnic table, and a tent pad.
+The paved, back-in spaces vary in length from 42 to 76 feet.
+Each site also has water and electricity hookups so you can cook indoors or out.
+Depending on the space, the power ranges from 20 to 50 amps.
+Of the 73 sites, 21 premium locations offer RVers a view of the lake.

-The campground has a comfort station with showers, and all campers can use the laundry facility and the dump station.
-Please observe quiet hours by silencing generators between the hours of 9 pm and 6 am.
+The campground has a comfort station with modern restrooms and hot showers, and all campers can use the laundry facility and the dump station.
+Please observe quiet hours by silencing generators between the hours of 9 PM and 6 AM.
+Reservations can be made online or by phone from two days to 13 months in advance.
 When making your reservations, be aware that a minimum stay applies to certain days of the week.

-Children ages seven and older, who are interested in learning about the outdoors and Louisiana’s State Parks and historic sites, can become Junior Rangers.
-Participants should pick up a Junior Ranger punch card and attend any of the state-park sponsored activities, and receive a punch for each event.
+Children ages seven and older who are interested in learning about the outdoors and Louisiana’s State Parks and historic sites can become Junior Rangers.
+Participants should pick up a Junior Ranger punch card and attend any of the state-park sponsored activities, where they will receive credit for each event.
 After three events, participants can turn in their punch card and earn the Junior Ranger Handbook.
 The handbook contains the information on how participants can receive their Junior Ranger personalized certificate.
 Talk with a park ranger for more details.